 Why Grip Size Matters

-Using the correct grip size helps you play comfortably and with better control.
+Using the correct tennis grip size helps you play comfortably and with better control.
 A grip that is too small can cause hand cramps and fatigue, while one that is too large can make it hard to control your shots and generate power.
 The wrong grip size can even lead to injuries like tennis elbow.

-How to Measure Your Tennis Grip Size
+How to Measure Your Tennis Racket Grip Size

 - Hold the racket in your dominant hand.